physionetchallenges/physionetchallenges.github.io/2020/index.md

 To be eligible for the open-source award, you must do all the following:
 1. Register for the Challenge [here](https://docs.google.com/forms/d/e/1FAIpQLSdZUTrpoVuotZxUTUbo23k2u-wdiOvkiZWgzorblUsQOCSnew/viewform?usp=sf_link).
-2. Enter at least one open-source entry that can be scored during the unofficial phase (before 11:59pm GMT on 12 April).
+2. [Submit](submissions.html) at least one open-source entry that can be scored during the unofficial phase (before 11:59pm GMT on 12 April).
 3. Enter an Abstract to CinC: Submit an acceptable abstract (about 300 words) on your work on the Challenge to Computing in Cardiology no later than 15 April.
 Include the overall score for your Phase I entry in your abstract.
 Please select "PhysioNet/CinC Challenge" as the topic of your abstract, so it can be identified easily by the abstract review committee.
 See "Advice on Writing an Abstract" below for more important information on your abstract.
 4. Submit at least one open-source entry that can be scored during the second phase (between 12:01am GMT on 27 April and 11:59pm GMT on 23 August).
 5. Submit a full (4-page) paper on your work on the Challenge to CinC no later than the deadline of conference paper submission and select the pre-print option.
 6. Attend CinC 2020 (13-16 September 2020) in Italy and present your work there either orally (if we select you) or as a poster.
 You must stand by your poster to defend it.
 No shows (oral or poster) will be disqualified.

 You must not submit analysis of this year's Challenge data to other conferences or journals until after CinC 2020 has taken place so that the competitors can discuss the results in a single forum.
 If we discover evidence you have done so, then you will be disqualified and de-ranked on the website, banned from future Challenges, and the journal/conference will be contacted to request your article is withdrawn for contravention of the terms of use.
 We expect a special issue from a journal to follow the conference and encourage all entrants (including those who missed the opportunity to compete or attend CinC 2020) to submit extended analysis and articles to that issue, taking into account the publications and discussions at CinC 2020.

-## Advice on Writing an Abstract
+## <a name="abstract-advice"></a> Advice on Writing an Abstract

 To improve your chances of having your abstract accepted, we offer the following advice.
 Make sure all the authors match your registration information and you use the same email addresses.
 Stick to the word limit (check [the conference website](http://www.cinc.org/cinc-conference-program-abstracts/) for updates, but it is usually between 250 and 300 words).
 Make sure all your co-authors agree on the abstract.
 Importantly, be sure to submit your abstract by the deadline, so include time for errors, internet outages, etc. When submitting, you will be asked for the topic – please select "PhysioNet/CinC Challenge" so it can be identified easily by the abstract review committee.
 However, do not include the words "PhysioNet" or "PhysioNet/CinC" or "Challenge" in the title – this creates confusion with the hundreds of other articles and the main descriptor of the Challenge.
 Although your work is bound to change, the quality of your abstract is a good indicator of the final quality of your work.
 We suggest you spell check, write in full sentences, and be specific about your approaches.
 Include cross validated training performance (using the Challenge metrics) and your score provided by the Challenge submission system.
 If you omit or inflate this latter score, then your abstract will be rejected.
 If you are unable to get the scoring system working, then you can still submit, but the work should be very high quality.
 Your title, abstract and author list (collaborators) can be modified in September when you submit the final paper, so do not be embarrassed by any low scores.
 We do not expect high scores at this stage.
 We are focused on the thoughtfulness of the approach and quality of the abstract.

 You will be notified if your abstract has been accepted by email from CinC during the first week in June or earlier.
 You may not enter more than one abstract describing your work in the Challenge.
 We know you may have multiple ideas, and the actual abstract will evolve over the course of the Challenge – this is OK.
 More information, particularly on discounts and scholarships, can be found [here](http://www.cinc.org/information-for-computing-in-cardiology-authors/).
 We are sorry, but the Challenge Organizers do not have extra funds to enable discounts or funding to attend the conference.

-## Open-Source Licenses
+## <a name="open-source-licenses"></a> Open-Source Licenses
 We encourage the use of open-source licenses for your entries.

 Entries with non open-source licenses will be scored but not ranked in the official competition.
 All scores will be made public.
 At the end of the competition, all entries will be posted publicly, and therefore automatically mirrored on several sites around the world.
 We have no control over these sites, so we cannot remove your code even on request.
 Before the end of the competition, your code is not publicly available, and you can choose to withdraw it until the end of the Challenge in August.
 However, the Organizers reserve the right to retain and use a copy of the code for non-commercial use.
 This allows us to re-score if definitions change and validate any claims made by competitors.

-## Rules on Competing in Teams / Collaboration
+## <a name="collaboration"></a> Rules on Competing in Teams / Collaboration

 To maintain the scientific impact of the Challenges, it is important that all Challengers contribute truly independent ideas.
 For this reason, we impose the following rules on team composition/collaboration: